geckosio/snapshot-interpolation/README.md

 ## About

-The Interpolation Buffer is by default "latency + 3 serverFrames" long (Interpolation between 4 Snapshots).
+The Interpolation Buffer is by default 3 server frames long (Interpolation between 4 Snapshots).
-So if the **latency is 30ms** and the **ServerFrame is 16ms**, the Interpolation Buffer would be 78ms long.
+So if the **latency is 50ms** and one **server frame is 50ms**, the Interpolation Buffer would be 200ms long.

-If you are interested to learn a bit about Snapshot Interpolation, watch [this video](https://youtu.be/Z9X4lysFr64?t=800).
+If you are interested to learn a bit more about Snapshot Interpolation, watch [this video](https://youtu.be/Z9X4lysFr64?t=800).

+## Features

 - Easily add **Client-Side Prediction** and **Server Reconciliation**.
 - Easily add **Lag Compensation**.